 Why Split or Merge Cells?

 When you are organizing an excel document, the format in which you set up your sheet can be crucial to the information you are trying to lay out or present.
-A simple step like merging and splitting cells can give your document a cleaner look … Read the rest
+A simple step like merging and splitting cells can give … Read the rest

 SUMIF and SUMIFS help Excel users to save time and frustration by making it easy to glean valuable information from complex datasets.
 You can total and analyze everything from grade values to quarterly earnings without giving yourself a massive headache.